declantyson/declantyson.co.uk/views/content/blogs-bond/octopussy.md

 Rita Coolidge sings _All Time High_, which isn't really to my taste at all.
 It's slow and boring.
 However John Barry returns to the soundtrack and as a whole it's better than For Your Eyes Only.

+---

 As Ol' Rodge slows from a canter to a trot, we approach the end of his tenure.
-Next month, after what seems like a lifetime, is the last time we will see Moore don the tuxedo.
+Next month, after what seems like a lifetime, is the last time we will see Moore don the tuxedo, in [A View To A Kill](/blogalongabond/a-view-to-a-kill).
 Thank Christ.